MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 Up-level operating systems include:
 - Windows 10, version 1607 and later
-- Windows Server 2016, version 1803 or later
+- Windows Server Semi-Annual Channel (SAC), version 1803 or later
 - Windows Server 2019
 - Windows Server 2022

 Down-level operating systems include:
 - Windows 8.1
 - Windows Server 2012 R2
-- Windows Server 2016, version 1709 and earlier
+- Windows Server 2016

 When you onboard devices to Microsoft Defender for Endpoint with Configuration Manager, you deploy the policy to a target collection or multiple collections.
 Sometimes the target collection contains devices running any number of the supported operating systems.
 The instructions for onboarding these devices vary based on if you're targeting a collection containing devices with operating systems that are only up-level or if the collection also includes down-level clients.